-If your scanner has been connected directly to an iPad, smart phone, or laptop using Bluetooth HID Keyboard Connect (page 72), you must disconnect it in order to once again communicate with the base or Access Point.
-Scan the Bluetooth HID Keyboard Disconnect bar code to unlink the scanner from the currently linked host.
-Scan the linking bar code on the base or Access Point to relink the scanner.
+If your scanner has been connected directly to an iPad, smart phone, or laptop, you must disconnect it in order to once again communicate with the base or Access Point.
+Scan the Bluetooth HID Keyboard Disconnect barcode to unlink the scanner from the currently linked host.
+Scan the linking barcode on the base or Access Point to relink the scanner.